 As a sponsor company, we supported the “23rd Osaka YMCA International Charity Run 2017” held in October 2017, with our employees and their families participating in the event as runners.

 This event is held with the goal of supporting children with disabilities, and participation fees and contributions to the charity run are used for a support program for disabled children conducted by the YMCA.
 Daibiru plans to continue sponsoring this event.

 The Daibiru Group has joined the “UN Global Compact.”
-The UN Global Compact, declared in January 1999 by the former United Nations Secretary General Kofi Annan and established in 2000 at the UN Headquarters in New York, is an initiative that calls on companies to voluntarily support and practice in their corporate activities ten universally accepted principles in the four areas of human rights, labor, environment, and anti-corruption.
+The UN Global Compact, declared in January 1999 by the former United Nations Secretary General Kofi Annan and established in 2000 at the UN Headquarters in New York, is an initiative that calls on companies to voluntarily support and practice in their corporate activities ten universally accepted principles in the four areas of human rights, labour, environment, and anti-corruption.
 Recognizing that the “Group Code of Conduct” and these ten principles share a common philosophy, we will pursue our CSR activities even more vigorously through participation in the “UN Global Compact.”

 The message from President Tomoe Kudo almost half a century ago — Developing land and promoting civil engineering for the sake of human life, while maintaining the living environment of all beings, are the wisdom of human beings and the rationale for them to be the lords of creation — is the DNA of DAIBIRU.